 Invest in private lending to earn interest and make money

 Australian investors have a long, rich, and profitable history with real estate investing.
 You could say, it’s in our collective DNA.
-And there’s no denying that investing in real estate is a smart move, especially in the Australian market where, despite the odds and a global pandemic, the market continues to grow.
+And there’s no denying that investing in real estate is a smart move, especially in the Australian market where, despite the odds and a global pandemic, the market continues to perform well over the long term.

 But what do you do with all the money you make from your real estate investment portfolio?
 And what other options are there if you want to diversify your portfolio or don’t have the capital to put a deposit on another investment property?